 Now you’ve probably noticed that pretty little bauble is missing from my package… Well, not missing.
 Issanna was kind enough to send along The Frostbite Collection for me to review and play with, and understandably the artist who makes the rings wants them going to paying customers.
 I’m not upset at this at all!!
 (Keep in mind I also make jewelry, and for me to send pieces to people to “review”, especially some of which a lot of time and money are invested in, it’s just not cost effective and money ends up being lost instead of made.
 People would end up with some cool jewelry though… But that’s beside the point.)
 Instead of the ring, an extra shadow was included in my little package… While these products were in fact sent to me free of charge, I am reviewing them in the same honest and unbiased way I do with the cosmetics I purchase and review.
 So now with the disclaimer out of the way, let’s get on with the swatch spam, shall we?

 From the time Issanna contacted me about doing a review of this particular collection, I was a bit hooked.
 I joined the Rockeresque Members Club back when the company launched in May 2011, and with my card I got a couple samples of color… Oops, just realized I still haven’t swatched or worn those!… I don’t very often wear blues on my eyes, but there are some colors and companies I’ll make exceptions for.
 The two blues in this collection promised to be some very unique hues, based upon the pictures and swatches I had seen on the website.
-There are quite a few “favorites” stored away for Birthday Gift Ideas next month getting handed to my family and Pirate, but that’s a different topic.
+There are quite a few “favorites” stored away for Birthday Gift Ideas next month getting handed to my family, but that’s a different topic.
 I digress- again!
 I think I had my package two or three days from the time I finally was able to get Issanna my address.
 Yes, the package shipped very quickly and arrived undamaged.
 (Since our Post Office changeover baloney, some packages have been quite banged up.
 Somehow- this one escaped unharmed, unscathed, in one piece and undented, and for that… I’m happy.)

 All the colors have been swatched over My Beauty Addiction’s Shadow-Poxy eye primer on the top or left half depending on the orientation of the picture.
 In vertical snaps, the top half is primed; horizontal snaps, it’s the left.
 The bottom or right side of the snaps are the colors applied without primer to illustrate intensity, sheerness, and coverage without a base.